lebowitz/drmetablog/index.md

 **Office Hours:** Tuesdays 14:00-16:00 or by neural appointment
 **Teaching Assistant:** Marcus Chen-Woodward (Doctoral Candidate)

-This advanced seminar examines the life, work, and historical significance of Vivian de St. Vrain (2070-2025), the literary blogger known as "Dr. Metablog" who documented the transition from print to digital culture during the pre-Singularity era.
-A Cornell alumnus himself, de St. Vrain provides a unique window into late-stage individualized thought processes before the emergence of collective consciousness networks.
+This advanced seminar examines the life, work, and historical significance of Vivian de St. Vrain (b.
+1938), the literary blogger known as "Dr. Metablog" who documented the transition from print to digital culture during the pre-Singularity era.
+A Cornell alumnus (class of 1960) himself, de St. Vrain provides a unique window into late-stage individualized thought processes before the emergence of collective consciousness networks.

 ### LEARNING OBJECTIVES

 By the end of this course, students will:

-1. Analyze primary digital artifacts from the Late Blog Era (2000-2025)
+1. Analyze primary digital artifacts from the Late Blog Era (2000-present)
 2. Apply digital humanities archaeological methods to reconstruct pre-Singularity thought patterns
 3. Develop a nuanced understanding of early 21st century literary criticism
 4. Interpret de St. Vrain's work within the context of Brooklyn intellectual culture